Surface warfare insignia: Enlisted Surface Warfare Specialist (ESWS)

 OPNAVINST 1414.9 is the Navy instruction that governs the enlisted warfare qualification programs.
 This instruction also cancels OPNAVINST 1414.2A.

 The ESWS pin is authorized for wear by any enlisted member of the United States Navy who is permanently stationed aboard a navy afloat command and completes the enlisted surface warfare qualification program and personal qualification standards (PQS).
 The ESWS badge can be obtained at any time after reporting to a ship.
 If in the paygrade of E-5 (petty officer 2nd class), it is a requirement for advancement to E-6 (petty officer 1st class).
 It is extremely uncommon for sailors in paygrade E-3 and below to earn their ESWS pin but strongly encouraged to stand among their peers for promotion.
 Sailors for whom ESWS is their secondary community (mostly those in the air warfare community) are not required to re-qualify.

-An enlisted person who has qualified for his or her ESWS pin places the designator SW after his or her rate and rating; for example, Cryptologic Technician (Collection) Petty Officer Second Class Yefremov, having qualified for his ESWS pin, is identified as CTR2(SW) Yefremov.
+An enlisted person who has qualified for their ESWS pin places the designator SW after their rate and rating; for example, Cryptologic Technician (Collection) Petty Officer Second Class Yefremov, having qualified for his ESWS pin, is identified as CTR2(SW) Yefremov.

 Enlisted SWOs who are subsequently commissioned as officers replace their ESWS badge after they complete their Surface Warfare Officer qualifications.